Beacon of the day | Rural 'boy' becomes Jamaica's Rhodes Scholar 2021; he almost didn't apply - Jamaica Beacon

 Reflecting on the process, the new scholar told The Beacon: “The four hours the committee members used to deliberate were the four longest hours of my life… I was nervous throughout [the process] and had cold feet several times.”

-Fitzroy almost didn’t apply for the scholarship although a mentor, nearly a year ago, encouraged him to take a shot at it.
+Fitzroy almost didn’t apply for the scholarship although a mentor, Dr. Dennis Minott, nearly a year ago, encouraged him to take a shot at it.

 “I submitted my application on the day of the deadline and even then I was having second thoughts…” he recalled.